How do I treat a scar?

 1. Topical treatments: an essential first step

-Specific healing creams and ointments
+Healing creams and specific ointments

-- Vitamin E : Known for its antioxidant properties, it helps protect and repair the skin.
+- Vitamin E: Known for its antioxidant properties, it helps protect and repair the skin.

 Silicone gel